Importing Lightroom: Not applying rotation

 Is there some more information that I can provide to help in fixing this?

-#9 Updated by Pascal Obry about 6 years ago
+#9 Updated by Pascal Obry over 6 years ago

 I see, the version you downloaded is not the proper one: a78b31b is on master.